Johnny Marr & Andy Rourke Perform The Smiths Songs Together In NYC

-Founding members of The Smiths, Johnny Marr and Andy Rourke, reunited over the weekend to play a handful of songs from their former band while in New York City.
+Founding members of The Smiths, Johnny Marr and Andy Rourke, reunited in New York City over the weekend to play a few favourites from their former band.
 The performance took place during Marr’s opening slots for The Killers at Madison Square Garden on 30th September and 1st October.

-Launching his sets with a selection of originals, along with a cover of Electronic’s ‘Getting Away With It’ and a version of The Smiths’ ‘Panic’, Marr invited his old bandmate to the stage to play the last two songs of his set.
-Together, the pair performed ‘There Is A Light That Never Goes Out’ from 1986’s The Queen Is Dead, and enduring 1984 single ‘How Soon Is Now?’.
+After running through a selection of originals, along with Electronic’s ‘Getting Away With It’ and The Smiths’ ‘Panic’, Marr invited bass player Rourke onstage to play the last two songs of his set.
+Together, the pair performed ‘There Is A Light That Never Goes Out’ from 1986’s The Queen Is Dead and the enduring ‘How Soon Is Now?’, originally released as a B-side in 1984 before being issued as a single the following year.

 Johnny Marr & Andy Rourke – ‘There Is A Light That Never Goes Out’

-Following Johnny Marr’s opening set, The Killers took to the stage for a headline performance.
-In previous dates during the tour, Marr has frequently appeared during the encore portion for a musical cameo during the final songs of the evening.

-During their set on Friday, 30th September, Marr joined The Killers during a cover of The Smiths’ ‘This Charming Man’.
-On Saturday, 1st October, Bruce Springsteen instead joined The Killers, appearing for a rendition of ‘A Dustland Fairytale’, and his own tracks, ‘Badlands’ and ‘Born To Run’.

-As Consequence Of Sound reports, it’s the first time that both Marr and Rourke have played together publicly since a pair of onstage reunions in 2013.
-The pair last played alongside each other in The Smiths in 1987, with the 35 years since the band’s split being filled with unsubstantiated rumours of reunions ever since.
+As Consequence Of Sound reports, it’s the first time that Marr and Rourke have played together publicly since a couple of onstage reunions in 2013.
+The pair last played alongside each other in The Smiths in 1987, with the 35 years since the band’s split being filled with unsubstantiated rumours of reunions.

 Johnny Marr & Andy Rourke – ‘How Soon Is Now’